 1. Grab some baking soda and dish soap.
 If you have natural dish soap, that’s even better.
 It’s safer to put on your dog’s skin, but regular soap will work too if that’s all you’ve got.
 You can also use dog shampoo – again, natural is best if you have it.
 Mix them together to form a paste.
 Start with:

 - 1 teaspoon of liquid dishwashing soap

 Add more soap if necessary, but you want it to be a thick paste.
 If you need the mixture to cover more area, double the recipe.

 Have something on hand that gets rid of the smell of skunk on a dog with a few simple wipes.

 Our Relief Concentrated Pet Cleaner effectively removes the smell of skunk on a dog with just 2 simple, natural, organic ingredients – no chemicals required.

-There's no way around it - the fact is, when your dog gets sprayed by a skunk, it sucks.
+There’s no way around it – the fact is, when your dog gets into an encounter with a skunk, it sucks.
 Big time.
 But, before you reach for a bottle of chemical-based skunk shampoo, or make your own with hydrogen peroxide, go the natural route.
 It works just as well and keeps your pup safe!